 Thanks to the generosity of donors and faculties, UBC is able to offer many awards to undergraduate students.
-Departments will help adjudicate/recommend over 900 awards annually.
+Departments in Vancouver will help adjudicate/recommend over 1000 awards annually.

 "Awards" refers to awards, scholarships and bursaries.
 All awards are funded by annual gift, endowment or department funds.
 The availability of award varies year to year and Enrolment Services will communicate with departments on award funding availability four times a year.